 "The atmosphere created in that lovely church hall is very special"

 --Ana Eder-Mulhane, host of the Java Jo's open mike

 "You do a great job.
 Keep up the good work"

 THE RULES: Roslindale Open Mike (ROM) uses a random draw of names to set the order of performers.
 Our goal is to be fair, equitable, and consistent.
 The names are randomly drawn from the basket of names at 6:40 PM.
 As a courtesy to people coming from work or from a distance, early signups are accepted by Neal via email only at email@example.com up until noon of the ROM Monday.
 Anyone arriving after the names are being drawn are added to the end of the list in the order of arrival.
 People with special needs (as defined by ROM) or who have indicated that they will be arriving late will be accommodated if possible.
+First timers are given their choice of a slot.
 After the performance order has been drawn, any swaps for an earlier or later slot may be arranged between the people requesting the swap, but only Neal, or his designee, will change the performance order on the board.
 Anyone who misses their slot due to late arrival will be accommodated at some point after they arrive.

 Everyone is requested to be tuned up and ready to go when it is their turn and to keep song introductions brief.
 Everyone is requested to maintain a listening room atmosphere and is encouraged to be courteous and respectful of all performers.